bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 Ivy Environments
 ****************

-Ivy Environments has been removed, finally.
-You can read more about the reason in our `blog post <https://community.axonivy.com/d/142-environments-will-disappear-in-the-long-term>`_.
+Ivy Environments have been removed, finally.
+We detailed the reason for this in our `blog post <https://community.axonivy.com/d/142-environments-will-disappear-in-the-long-term>`_.

-Ivy environments were used for **staging** and in some rare cases for **multi-tenancy**.
-If you have used it for staging, which was the initial use case, then you should not face any issues, just make sure that :code:`Default` configuration is correct for each of your staging environment.
+Ivy environments have been used for **staging** and in some rare cases for **multi-tenancy**.
+If you have used it for staging, the initial use case, then you should not face any issues.
+Make sure that the :code:`Default` configuration is correct for each of your staging environments.
-If you have used it for multi-tenancy, then you need to manually migrate each tenant to an own Axon Ivy Engine or an own Axon Ivy Application, read more about this topic in :ref:`multi-tenancy`.
+If you have used it for multi-tenancy, then you need to manually migrate each tenant to either its own Axon Ivy Engine or its own Axon Ivy Application.
+Read more about this topic in :ref:`multi-tenancy`.

-It was possible to set the environment on application level, session level and case level, all thos APIs and configurations were completely removed.
-With Environments you was able to define own configurations for:
+It has been possible to set the environment on application, session, and case level.
+All of these APIs and configurations have been removed completely.
+Using Environments, you have been able to define specific configuration sets for:

 - :ref:`variables`
 - :ref:`rest-clients-configuration`